Types of Moths in the UK

-Moths are flying insects, closely related to butterflies.
-They come in many different shapes and sizes.
-Unlike butterflies, most moths come in earth, muted colours—brown, white, grey or black.
-Their wings are covered in scale and usually don’t exceed 70 mm wingspan.
 Indoor moths in UK areas are rarely larger than 20 mm, although there are outdoor species that can reach up to 120 mm.
 Unlike butterflies, moths rest with their wings flat.
 They also appear to be “furrier” and “fatter” than butterflies.
+UK moths include these species:

 Brown House Moth (Hofmannophila pseudospretella)

-The Brown House Moth is a scavenger which feeds on wool, cotton and other types of cloth.
+The Brown House Moth is bronze-brown wings with dark flecks feeds on wool, cotton and other types of clothes.
 It reaches up to 26 mm and has a slender, yellowish body.
-It is a common invader inside houses and lives everywhere in Britain, except for the northernmost regions of Scotland.
+It is a common invader inside UK houses, except for the northernmost regions of Scotland.
+You can spot Brown house moths in kitchens, pantries and carpets.

 Image by: David Short